- 1 The Spirit manifest in the flesh

 This was the explanation of the Apostle Paul and the Apostle John.

 It is interesting to compare Christ and John the Baptist in Luke Chapter 1.
-John would be filled with the Holy Spirit, even from birth (v.
+John would be filled with the Holy Spirit, even from his mother’s womb (v.
 15); but Christ was the Holy Spirit, the Spirit of Christ, who was manifest in the flesh, and so no description is made of Christ being filled with the Holy Spirit from birth.
 Rather, on His baptism, the Spirit of God (Matthew 3:16) descended on Him.
 He was the first to receive the Spirit of God.
 In the Old Testament, the Spirit of Christ was in the prophets, but in the kingdom of God, “the dwelling of God is with men.”

 But if the Spirit of Christ was in John the Baptist, then how did the Spirit of Christ appear in the man Christ Jesus?
 The Spirit of Christ did not become a man, but was “manifest” in a man.
 The Spirit was “found in appearance as a man.”
 In the Old Testament, the Spirit appeared as an Angel, but at the same time the Spirit was in the prophets.
 In the New Testament, the Spirit appeared as Christ, but at the same time, was in John the Baptist.